Resources for Childcare Providers

 Here are some more tips and information to help.

-Teacher resources including one page handouts for families with information on building social skills at home
+Technical Assistance Center on Social Emotional Intervention for Young Children offers teacher resources including one page handouts for families with information on building social skills at home.

 - Book list and lesson plans for childcare settings